misartg/misartg.github.io/_drafts/2024-02-08-PDQ-technique-remediation-deployments.md

 1. Create or update your PDQ Inventory Scan Profiles/Scanners to detect systems that are out of compliance with your desired state.
 Be sure to set Triggers that run often enough to meet your time resolution goals, without running excessively[^fn-runningscansafterdeployments].

 2. Create a PDQ Inventory group that dynamically contains systems that lack the desired state.
 This is the "Remediation Group".
-You may not desire every system to have this particular state or config, so scope this group to only the audience of *potential*[^fn-temporarilyunavailablecomputers] machines you'd want.
+You may not desire every system in your environment to have this particular state or config, so scope this group to only the audience of *potential*[^fn-temporarilyunavailablecomputers] machines you'd want.

 3. Optional: Create a related PDQ Inventory group that identifies systems with the state or configuration that you desire.
 It isn't strictly necessary to do this, but you may want to depending on the situation, as it could help you with the other work, auditing/reporting, or just for completeness.
 If you do create a group like this, you can use it to verify that there's no overlap in membership with your remediation group.